DarioHermann/YahtzeeFight/README.md

 # YahtzeeFight

 Yahtzee Fight is a Android app I made for my *Mobile Interactive Systems* module for my *MSc Computer Games Systems*.
+It was done using Java.
 It's a fusion between a 2D Fighting game that utilizes Yahtzee's rules for the attacks.
 All the player does is basically play Yahtzee, but some strategy is required in this game!
 If you download the APK, I hope you have fun with it!